 Bienvenidos | Welcome

 Whatever word you use, the University of Oregon welcomes Ducks from everywhere, whether they're from another state or country, or have ancestors who made the journey before them.
-The university is always working to be a more welcoming home to the students, faculty members, and staff from the diverse Latinx community.
+The Latinx Studies minor gives you the tools to understand, appreciate, and serve Latinx communities in all of their complexity.
+Latinx Studies is for everyone who wants to learn more—no matter your personal background.

 The Minor